Wolfgang Huber (scientist)

 Wolfgang Huber is a German computational biologist who serves as group leader for the Huber Group at the European Molecular Biology Laboratory (EMBL), where he is also a senior scientist.
-He is a founding member of Bioconductor and, alongside Sascha Dietrich, serves the joint head of the Molecular Medicine Partnership Unit's group Systems Medicine of Cancer Drugs.
+He is a founding member of Bioconductor and, alongside Sascha Dietrich, serves as the joint head of the Molecular Medicine Partnership Unit's group Systems Medicine of Cancer Drugs.

-Awards and honors
+Awards and honours

 In 2021, Huber was elected as a Fellow of the International Society for Computational Biology.